 How Should A Suit Fit?

-How should a suit fit is no big mystery (even though many guys don’t seem to know).
+How should a suit fit is an easy-to-answer question (even though many guys don’t seem to know).
 Here we go back to the basics and show you the 5 keys to flawless fit.

 It’s only fitting that a custom clothing crew like Black Lapel would spend a lot of our time focusing on fit.
 After all, fit is the main reason many people get custom suits.
 But ask 10 guys what a great fit looks like and you’ll probably get 10 different opinions.

 Now, usually the old saying, opinions are like assholes, everybody has one and they all stink, would apply.
 But when the question is how should a suit fit, or what proper suit fit looks like, the answer is pretty subjective.
 If you’re 6’7” and 240 pounds, your definition of a perfect fit should be different from someone who’s 5’8” and 145 pounds.
 Nonetheless, there are some objective things to look for in how a suit fits.
 Those things make up the short answer to the question, how should a suit fit?

 The Short Answer to Proper Suit Fit

 A suit should fit if the padding inside the shoulder doesn’t extend beyond your shoulder, there is no gap between your shirt collar and your jacket’s collar, the jacket hugs, but doesn’t squeeze, your midsection, the jacket sleeves end right above the top of your wrist bone and the pants touch the tops of your shoes without bunching up at your ankles.

 How Should a Suit Fit: The Full Answer

 Let’s break down what exactly goes into that short answer explaining what a well fitted suit looks like.

 Here at Black Lapel, we see them all: short, tall, fat, skinny, hunched back, upright, long-legged, and/or pencil-necked.
 You name it, we’ve suited him up.
 And what we’ve found is that there are five areas that are universally important parts of a great fit.
 We’ll show them to you below, using Black Lapel custom suits as an example.